 Government’s endorsement of Passive Euthanasia

-The court rejected active euthanasia by means of lethal injection.
+The court rejected active euthanasia using lethal injection.
 In the absence of a law regulating euthanasia in India, the court stated that its decision becomes the law of the land until the Indian parliament enacts a suitable law.
-Active euthanasia, including the administration of lethal compounds for the purpose of ending life, is still illegal in India, and in most countries.
+Active euthanasia, including the administration of lethal compounds to end life, is still illegal in India, and in most countries.

 As India had no law about euthanasia, the Supreme Court’s guidelines are law until and unless Parliament passes legislation.
 The following guidelines were laid down: